kirainmoe/tongfang-utility/README.md

 └── yarn.lock
 ```

+# Development Guide
+### Where to Start?

+- Clone this repo
+- Edit `name`, `author`, `repo`, `title` and other fields in `package.json`
+- Install dependencies
+- Run `yarn dev` to start a  webpack dev-server

+### Creating a Comopnent

+- Each component should have its own directory in `src/components`.
+- Child components should also have their own directory in `src/component/ParentComponents`.
+- This boilerplate integrates `styled-components` and `LESS`.
+Choose one of your favorites to write styles.

+### Redux

+- Action types constant string should be placed in `src/actions/constant/action-types.ts`.
+- Actions should be placed in `src/actions`.
+- Reducers should be placed in `src/reducers` and exports its own type. `src/reducers` exports combined reducers.
+- Asynchronous operations (e.g. network requests) should be written as sagas and placed in `src/sagas`. `src/sagas` exports combined sagas.
+- `src/stores` exports `AppState` (state tree type of redux store) and `AppDispatch` (dispatch type of redux store).

+### Webpack

+- Webpack configs are in `scripts/webpack` directory.
+- If you want to add general options / loaders / plugins, edit `scripts/webpack/webpack.common.config.js`.
+- `webpack-dev-server` listens on `localhost:3000` default.
 # Credit

 This boilerplate was inspired from and referred to this article: [Guide: TypeScript + React Engineering in 2021](https://zhuanlan.zhihu.com/p/403970666)